Saturday, September 27, 2014

 Places of Tourist Attraction

-Main tourist attractions of Puri are the lovely sea beaches here.
-Many hotels and resorts are available here that are full of tourists all round the year.
-So many 'Dharmashalas' are here that facilitate accommodation to people that come here in large groups or for a comparatively long stay.
-In fact every class of people can get accommodation here.
+The main tourist attractions of Puri are the lovely sea beaches here.
+Many hotels and resorts are available here that are full of tourists all around the year.
+So many 'Dharamshala' are here that facilitate accommodation to people coming here in large groups or for a comparatively long stay.
+In fact, every class of people can get accommodation here.
 Advance booking of hotels is necessary to avoid any difficulty in hotel search.
-Now a days online booking facility is available on many internet sites like 'makemytrip', 'cleartrip' and many others.
-You can also have a choice of sea facing rooms.
-The main sea beach is along Marine drive road.
+Nowadays online booking facility is available on many internet sites like 'Makemytrip', 'Cleartrip' and many others.
+You can also have a choice of sea-facing rooms.
+The main sea beach is along Marine Drive Road.
 Yes!
 Like Mumbai here too is a marine drive.
-Along the beach is a road called Marine drive road and the side of the road is full of hotels of different categories.
-These sea facing hotels are a bit costlier than the same levels of hotels behind these hotels.
+Along the beach is a road called Marine Drive road and the side of the road is full of hotels of different categories.
+These sea-facing hotels are a bit costlier than the same levels of hotels behind these hotels.

 Puri beach - on the left Bay of Bengal and on the right sea facing